mayankagarwal2212/CoWIN_Booking/README.md

 Note: You can create an alias to execute these scripts for quick response

+# Book slots in a special window

+To book slots in a special window, when the slots are expected to be available, pre-generate the token and captcha.

+First, execute the script: `python book_appointment.py`.
+Note that the token will expire in 15 mins, so execute this keeping in mind that the token does not expire during your slot availability window.

+Now, enter the generated captcha in the `variables.py` file in the `GENERATED_CAPTCHA` variable.

+Execute the command `python book_slot_by_centers.py` during the slot window.

 # How to cancel my booking

 Update the appointment_id in the `cancel_slot.py` and run the following command: